rdnp/chartplot/README.md

   path into the web UI and generate the chart not caring about filtering out points that are outside the area.
 + the points must be in the form "latitude;longitude;description" where description is an optional label printed next to the point.
   Each point must come in a new line.
 This is similar to a three-column CSV format, only that the separator is ";" instead of "," and no escape characters are supported.
-The latitude and longitude must be in decimal degree format.
+The latitude and longitude must be in decimal degree format (positive values are north and east, negative values are south and west).

 Point input example:
 > 49.4115;9.8133;Start Point